Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: Results of the experiments

-\paragraph{Tokenization.} A widely adopted solution to trasform text into a machine-readable format is the so-called \textit{sub-words tokenization}.
-This strategy introduces an intermediate symbolic layer by segmenting text into sub-word units, enhancing the expressivity of the character based tokenization and optimizing the large dictionary of word-based encoding. \\ Let us suppose we are given a ``sentence'', namely an ordered sequence of words $\bw=(w_1,w_2,\dots,w_\ell)$ of length $\ell$.
-This sequence is represented as a sequence of characters from the finite and fixed text alphabet $\mathcal A\coloneqq\{\mathtt{0},\mathtt{1}, \rule{2\dunder}{0.4pt} \}$ consisting of \texttt{0}, \texttt{1} and spaces, namely $x_i\in\mathcal A$ for all $i$.
-The tokenization $\bt$ produces a new string of length $\hat\ell$, in genera different from $\ell$, in the form
+\paragraph{Tokenization.} As anticipated, to input our dataset in our architecture we need to transform text into a machine-readable format.
+A widely adopted solution to do so is the so-called \textit{sub-words tokenization}.
+This strategy introduces an intermediate symbolic layer by segmenting text into sub-word units, enhancing the expressivity of the character based tokenization and optimizing the large dictionary of word-based encoding.

-Each token $\bt_a\in\R^d$ appearing in $\bt(\bw)=(\bt_a)_{a=1}^{\hat \ell}$ is a $d$-dimensional vector in the tokenizer dictionary $\mathcal{D}$: the size $|\mathcal D|$ of the tokenizer dictionary and the dimension $d$ of the embedding space are tunable hyperparameters: in our experiments we considered $D\in\{64,256,1024\}$.
-Moreover, we selected $d=12\times 64$ as we adopted a $12$-heads GPT2 architecture, requiring dimension $64$ for each head (see below).
-Note that the original dictionary (namely, the number of different Dyck words appearing in our training dataset) is $|\ND_{9\cdot10^{10} }| > 2000 $.
-In our experiments, the Byte-Pair Encoding (BPE) algorithm \cite{BPE} has been used to construct the aforementioned dictionary, via the following scheme: given an initial dictionary $\mathcal D=\mathcal A$ made of all characters, at each iteration $k$, the algorithm computes the frequency $f_k(\mathtt{a},\mathtt{b})$ of all adjacent symbol pairs $(\mathtt{a},\mathtt{b}) \in \mathcal D \times \mathcal D$ occurring in the corpus.
-Then, the pair with the highest frequency